ShawHahnLab/Habib_et_al_2025_igseq/README.md

 listed first:

- * `rundata`: `sra` to download raw read files from SRA, or a file path to process Illumina run directories from
+ * `rundata`: `sra` to download raw read files from SRA, or a file path to process raw data from Illumina run directories
  * `germline`: `germline-genbank` to use readymade IgDiscover outputs from GenBank, or `germline` to create them from scratch first
  * `sonar_member_list`: `shortcut` to extract lineage members from repertoire